Matt Shaw (He/Him)

 Inclusion Consultant

-Currently studying a double major in Management and Human Resources at Curtin University, Adam is passionate about creating welcoming and inclusive environments that enable people to maximise the opportunities in front of them.
+Adam studied a double major in Management and Human Resources at Curtin University and is passionate about creating welcoming and inclusive environments that enable people to maximise the opportunities in front of them.

 Anne Marliac (she/her)